travigd/documentation/dotnet-api/3.0.0/connecting-to-a-server.md

         </tr>
         <tr>
             <td><code>SetGossipSeedEndPoints(params GossipSeed[] gossipSeeds)</code></td>
-            <td>Sets gossip seed endpoints for the client with a specific `Host` header on the request</td>
+            <td>Same as above, but allows a specific `Host` header to be sent with all HTTP requests</td>
         </tr>
         <tr>
             <td><code>SetMaxDiscoverAttempts(int maxDiscoverAttempts)</code></td>
-            <td>Sets the maximum number of attempts for discovery (Default: )</td>
+            <td>Sets the maximum number of attempts for discovery (Default: 10)</td>
         </tr>
         <tr>
             <td><code>SetGossipTimeout(TimeSpan timeout)</code></td>
-            <td>Sets the period after which gossip times out if none is received (Default: )</td>
+            <td>Sets the period after which gossip times out if none is received (Default: 1 second)</td>
         </tr>
     </tbody>
 </table>

 ## Connection Events

-Once an instance of `EventStoreConnection` has been created, there are various events that your application can attach handlers to in order to be notified of changes to the status of the connection.
+`EventStoreConnection` exposes a number of events that your application can use in order to be notifed of changes to the status of the connection.

 <table>
     <thead>